ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

 DDEV provides `additional_hostnames`, which works nicely almost always, but also `additional_fqdns`.
 With a setting like `additional_fqdns: [one.two.example.com]` a DDEV project will respond to `https://one.two.example.com`, but DDEV will need to add `one.two.example.com` to the hosts file for it to work.
 The [docs](https://ddev.readthedocs.io/en/stable/users/configuration/config/#additional_hostnames) explain how to use it and what the consequences are.

 Be exceptionally careful with "masking" real sites this way.
-It can really confuse you to add `additional_hostnames: [www.google.com]` to your configuration, because DDEV will then put `www.google.com` into your hosts file and you'll no longer be able to get to Google.
+It can really confuse you to add `additional_fqdns: [www.google.com]` to your configuration, because DDEV will then put `www.google.com` into your hosts file and you'll no longer be able to get to Google.

 ## Keep in touch!